google/mtail/Deploying.md

 ### Pull based collection

-Point your collection tool at `localhost:3903/json` or `localhost:3903/csv` for either JSON or CSV format.
+Point your collection tool at `localhost:3903/json` for JSON format metrics.

+Prometheus can be directed to the /metrics endpoint for Prometheus text-based format.

 ### Push based collection